 Is that right?
 Some Britons would prefer to forego the benefits that migrants bring to Britain because… they don’t like foreigners?

-If so, that’s a high price the country will have to pay for the disease known as xenophobia.
+If so, that’s a high price the country will have to pay for Brexit, driven by xenophobia.

 • Join the discussion about this article on Facebook: